'DWTS': Iman Shumpert On Flawless 'Us'-Inspired Performance

 The basketball star is the father of two girls -- Iman Jr., 5, and Rue Rose, 1 -- whom he shares with wife Teyana Taylor.

-"A lot of that stuff we kind of all ready to do," Shumpert joked, referring to his playtime with his eldest daughter.
+"A lot of that stuff we kind of already do," Shumpert joked, referring to his playtime with his eldest daughter.
 "Probably not [swinging] her by the feet that much, but the standing on the shoulders and stuff."

 Monday's score was a remarkable improvement over weeks past, and was a total of seven points higher than their previous high score of 33, which they earned during the second night of Disney Week.